-SMART (Start Making A Reader Today) is an Oregon nonprofit organization that engages community volunteers to read one-on-one with PreK through third-grade children who need reading support.
+SMART (Start Making A Reader Today) is an Oregon nonprofit organization that engages community volunteers to read one-on-one with PreK through third-grade children who could benefit from reading support.
 Participating children also receive new books each month to keep and read with their families.

-SMART is seeking Oregon schools and community organizations to partner in providing early literacy support to students in grades PreK-3rd grade.
+SMART is seeking Oregon schools and community organizations throughout the state to partner in providing early literacy support to students in grades PreK through third-grade.
 SMART provides the books and engages the community through targeted outreach and advocacy.
-The partnering organization provides the space and support in identifying adult volunteers (see page 2 for a more detailed list).
+The partnering organization provides the space and support in identifying adult volunteers (see below for a more detailed list).

 SMART delivers our volunteer reading support and book program to 300 sites throughout Oregon with the help of 5,000 trained volunteers.
 SMART offers a variety of program delivery models to accommodate a diverse set of educational needs and environments.

 - Standard SMART: The SMART Standard delivery model is our original and most common way to implement the program.
 In this model, teachers and educators select student participants they feel would benefit most from the program.
-Students are selected for a variety of reasons including, but not limited to: children who are in need of additional reading help, children who have limited books in the home, children in need of one-on-one relationships with caring adults, and children not being served in other programs.
+Students are selected for a variety of reasons including, but not limited to: children who would benefit from one-on-one reading time, children who would benefit from opportunities to increase enjoyment of reading, students who would benefit from selecting their own books to take and keep, and children who are not being served in other programs.
 Every week for seven months, volunteers read aloud with participating students to help them gain confidence and reading skills.
 Students read twice a week for 30 minutes, building relationships with two adult volunteers.
-Students also choose two books per month to keep and read with their families.
+Students choose two books per month to keep and read with their families.

 Site Requirements and Selection

 Priority will be given to sites with the following criteria:

 - High percentage of economically disadvantaged and minority students identified as high-risk for falling behind in the achievement gap